 A lack of training, knowledge, or experience has hindered the ability to establish global procedural standards for fishing vessel inspections.
 Numerous countries have had historically weak governance of fish and fish products entering into global commerce.
-The agreement sets the global standard by which inspections will be conducted and documented, therefore reducing the opportunity for the products of IUU fishing activities to enter international commerce and increasing the international community’s ability to detect IUU fish and fish products.
+The Port State Measures Agreement sets the global standard by which inspections will be conducted and documented, therefore reducing the opportunity for the products of IUU fishing activities to enter international commerce and increasing the international community’s ability to detect IUU fish and fish products.

-The agreement will not affect fish caught by foreign vessels, landed outside of the United States and then legally imported into the United States.
+The Agreement will not affect fish caught by foreign vessels, landed outside of the U.S. and then legally imported into the United States.

 Does NOAA’s Office of Law Enforcement have the resources needed to effectively implement the Agreement?

-Through state and federal partnerships, targeted pulse operations, and a new staffing plan, NOAA Fisheries' Office of Law Enforcement is equipped to meet the global requirements of the agreement.
-The office currently enlists the mission support of 28 state enforcement agencies.
-These Joint Enforcement Agreements serve as a force multiplier for the office and strengthens the ability to effectively respond to numerous enforcement responsibilities.
-Additionally, the National Ocean Council Committee on IUU Fishing and Seafood Fraud continues to enhance information sharing and collaboration with federal partners, furthering our support network.
+Through state and federal partnerships, targeted pulse operations, and a new staffing plan, OLE is equipped to meet the global requirements of the Agreement.
+OLE currently enlists the mission support of 28 state enforcement agencies.
+These Joint Enforcement Agreements (JEA) serve as a force multiplier for OLE and strengthens the ability to effectively respond to numerous enforcement responsibilities.
+Additionally, the National Ocean Council Committee on IUU fishing and Seafood Fraud continues to enhance information sharing and collaboration with federal partners, furthering OLE’s support network.

 Will there be changes in training for NOAA’s enforcement personnel?

-NOAA Fisheries Office of Law Enforcement developed a domestic Port State Measures Inspector Training Program to ensure that our sworn law enforcement personnel and Joint Enforcement Agreement partners are well versed in the requirements of the implementing legislation of the Agreement, the Agreement itself, as well as relevant regional fishery management council conservation and management measures.
-The new training program ensures state enforcement officers operating under NOAA authority are fully trained and meet agreement requirements.
-Among the highest priority for JEA training is the emphasis on regional fishery management council familiarization.
+OLE developed a domestic Port State Measures Inspector Training Program to ensure that our sworn law enforcement personnel and JEA partners are well versed in the requirements of the implementing legislation of the Agreement, the Agreement itself, as well as relevant RFMO conservation and management measures.
+The new training program ensures state enforcement officers operating under NOAA authority are fully trained and meet Agreement requirements.
+Among the highest priority for JEA training is the emphasis on RFMO familiarization.
 Other areas of concentration are training on thorough vessel inspections, offload monitoring, gear checking, and verification of permits.
-Otherwise, the existing training program for sworn personnel provides the knowledge and skills that exceed the guidelines for inspector training outlined in the agreement.
+Otherwise, the existing OLE training program for sworn personnel provides the knowledge and skills that exceed the guidelines for inspector training outlined in the Agreement.

-Many of the operational requirements of the agreement have been general practice for the United States, with only modest adjustments needed to existing procedures.
+Many of the operational requirements of the Agreement have been general practice for the United States, with only modest adjustments needed to existing procedures.
 For example, under other existing U.S. law, all foreign-flagged vessels must provide an advance notice of arrival to the U.S. Coast Guard prior to entering a U.S. port.
-NOAA has worked closely with the Coast Guard to enhance existing communications and information-sharing mechanisms that allow NOAA Fisheries Office of Law Enforcement to screen foreign-flagged fishing or fishing-related vessels for port entry or denial in accordance with both the Port State Measures Agreement and the agreement.
-This screening process allows us to review, in advance of arrival, basic vessel information such as flag state, catch on board, fishing authorizations/permits, recent fishing activity, and other pertinent information.
-Using the same information, we will use this process simultaneously to prioritize and identify a cause for inspections.
+NOAA has worked closely with the Coast Guard to enhance existing communications and information-sharing mechanisms that allow OLE to screen foreign-flagged fishing or fishing-related vessels for port entry or denial in accordance with both the Port State Measures Act and the Agreement.
+This screening process allows OLE to review, in advance of arrival, basic vessel information such as flag State, catch on board, fishing authorizations/permits, recent fishing activity, and other pertinent information.
+Using the same information, OLE will use this process simultaneously to prioritize and identify a cause for inspections.

-The standards for vessel inspections outlined in the Agreement have long been the standard operating procedures for the Office of Law Enforcement when conducting thorough vessel inspections.
-The primary adjustments exist in the screening and administration of landings.
-Currently, we board approximately 60 percent of foreign flagged fishing vessels and fishing support vessels that land in U.S. ports.
-We continue to board and inspect a significant level of foreign-vessels and have implemented the use of the agreement’s required inspection form.
-In addition, inspection results are now shared with the vessel’s flag state for appropriate follow-up actions (if any are required) and, when appropriate, to coastal states, regional fishery management councils, as well as other organizations to report infractions of conservation measures or other evidence of illegal, unreported, or unregulated fishing.
+The standards for vessel inspections outlined in the Agreement have long been the standard operating procedures for OLE when conducting thorough vessel inspections.
+The primary adjustments for OLE exist in the screening and administration of landings.
+Currently, OLE boards approximately 60 percent of foreign flagged fishing vessels and fishing support vessels that land in U.S. ports.
+OLE continues to board and inspect a significant level of foreign-vessels and have implemented the use of the Agreement’s required inspection form.
+In addition, inspection results are now shared with the vessel’s flag State for appropriate follow-up actions (if any are required) and, when appropriate, to coastal States, RFMOs, as well as other organizations to report infractions of conservation measures or other evidence of IUU fishing.
 This information sharing enhances the United States’ ability to combat IUU fishing in cooperation with our global partners.

-The United States supports the successful international implementation of the agreement, and in response, we developed an international training program for providing technical assistance to its global partners.
-This training focuses on the operational requirements of the Port State Measures Agreement, such as the examination of pre-arrival information to screen arriving vessels for indications of IUU fishing activity, the requirements of conducting a thorough port State measures inspection, and steps to be taken after the inspection.
-The training modules also cover all items listed in Annex E of the Agreement-Guidelines for the Training of Inspectors (e.g., relevant regional fisheries management organizations’ conservation and management measures, evidence, investigative tools, information analysis, VMS, and vessel, gear, and fish identification).
+The United States supports the successful international implementation of the Agreement, and in response, OLE developed an international training program for providing technical assistance to its global partners.
+This training focuses on the operational requirements of the Port State Measures Agreement, such as the examination of pre-arrival information to screen arriving vessels for indications of IUU fishing activity, the requirements of conducting a thorough port state measures inspection, and steps to be taken after the inspection.
+The training modules also cover all items listed in Annex E of the Agreement-Guidelines for the Training of Inspectors (e.g., relevant regional fisheries management organizations’ conservation and management measures, evidence, investigative tools, information analysis, vessel monitoring system, and vessel, gear, and fish identification).